In this Article

 Root Beer and Caffeine Concerns

-Although most root beer companies like AandW, Mug, and Dad’s are caffeine-free, it’s still wise to read the label to be certain.
-In this article we will try to answer some most concerned questions about the link of root beer with caffeine:
+However, it’s still wise to read the label to be certain.
+In this article we will try to answer some most concerned questions about the link of root beer with caffeine.

 Why Do People Ask If Root Beer Contains Caffeine?